Mental Wellness Challenges and Proactivenesss

 2. Disconnections, Unhealthy Relationships, and Systems of Meanings

 Although we are natural beings, defying nature is socially acceptable.
-The reality is the authentic character of adults in the global village does not develop with age.
-Variations exist from the disconnections to meaningful connections with the inner self and nature in the global village.
+Indeed, variations exist from the disconnections to meaningful connections with the inner self and nature in the global village.
+For starter, the authentic character of adults in the global village does not develop with age.
+The body cannot differentiate between inner satisfaction and security from feelings or desires that depend on external things that are outside one control.
+However, maximizing the latter affects well-being.
+Attachment to superficiality and other things can help humans to ignore or deny reality.
 Equally important, standardization and competition are useless in authentic character development because our life journeys are unique.

 In addition, there are different types and variations of the quality of relationships or connections among individuals.
 For simplicity, there are variations from unhealthy to healthy caregivers and other relationships.
 There are also authentic intellectual, spiritual, and emotional connections or relationships.
 They are different from the ones that are used to forge consumer demands.